James Warren (publisher): After Hours and Famous Monsters of Filmland

 Famous Monsters of Filmland #1, 1958.

 A second issue was published eight months later "because I had to wait until the money came in from the first issue, and Kable wouldn't advance it to me."
 Warren said.

 Warren moved to New York City in the 1960s, with his "Captain Company" (the mail-order service he concurrently founded to sell horror-related items in Famous Monsters of Filmland) remaining in Philadelphia, where overhead was cheaper.
 He found a duplex penthouse in midtown Manhattan where he lived on the top floor, using the ground floor living room, dining room, bath and kitchen as his "Warren Publishing" editorial office.
-By this time he was also publishing the magazines Wildest Westerns, Spacemen, and the satirical Help!
-During the first five years of those publications, his editorial assistants were future feminist icon Gloria Steinem, followed by future Monty Python's Flying Circus cartoonist Terry Gilliam.
+By this time he was also publishing the magazines Wildest Westerns, Spacemen, and Screen Thrills Illustrated.
+In collaboration with Harvey Kurtzman, the creator of MAD, Warren published the satirical Help! magazine, whose staff included future feminist icon and co-founder of Ms. magazine Gloria Steinem, and future Monty Python's Flying Circus member and film director Terry Gilliam.
+Robert Crumb's first professional magazine work was published in Help!